g-leech/argmin-gravitas/_posts/2014-07-31-comparing.markdown

 <br><br>

 * I think some part of politics reduces to this.
 When questions of UK social justice come up, my first thoughts are things like, “Yeah, but the British minimum wage is in <a href="http://www.givingwhatwecan.org/get-involved/how-rich-am-i">the top 15% of global incomes</a>”.
-I compare down to the global working class.<br><br> This is true and important, but for some purposes <a href="#fn:2" id="fnref:2">2</a> it is also stupid, since on the sad margin of nationalist politics, giant transfers like GiveDirectly are not on the table.
-Unless giant public transfers to <a href="{{give}}">GiveDirectly</a> are in fact a politically viable option, it does not help to paint the locally poor as globally rich.
-Maybe some people are <a href="{{ineff}}">inefficiently rich</a> on <i>any</i> reading.<br><br> However, we have to remember that the converse – comparing up, to a better arrangement – often means making a comparison with something that doesn’t exist, never has, and may not be able to. <br><br>
+I compare down to the global working class.<br><br> This is true and important, but for some purposes <a href="#fn:2" id="fnref:2">2</a> it is also stupid, since on the sad margin of nationalist politics, giant public transfers to <a href="{{give}}">GiveDirectly</a> are not on the table.
+Unless they are, it is true but does not <i>help</i> to paint the locally poor as globally rich.
+(Maybe some people are <a href="{{ineff}}">inefficiently rich</a> on <i>any</i> reading.)<br><br> However, we have to remember that the converse – comparing up, to a better arrangement – often means making a comparison with something that doesn’t exist, never has, and may not be able to. <br><br>

 When it's important to improve, you want to compare up.
 When it's more important to feel good, or to just _get on with it_, you want to compare down.
 I try to do plenty of both. e.g. "Relative to the human average I've done a lot and know a lot."
 Comparing up is more natural to me, so I make an effort to recall my achievements and the base rates.